 Measure Details How did you spend your service pupil premium allocation last academic year?
-What was the impact of that spending on service pupil premium eligible pupils?

 Further information (optional)

 Use this space to provide any further information about your pupil premium strategy.
 For example, about your strategy planning, or other activity that you are implementing to support disadvantaged pupils, that is not dependent on pupil premium or recovery premium funding.